stevecapacity/Intune-Device-Migration-V7/README.md

 Using a custom solution that leverages PowerShell scripting, Microsoft Graph API, and Windows provisioning packages, organizations can migrate Windows PCs between tenants with minimal downtime and user disruption.

-Full documentation is now available at https://stevecapacity.github.io/intune-device-migration-documentation/
+Full documentation is now available at https://stevecapacity.github.io/intune-device-migration-documentation/ hosted on GitHub pages.

+Thanks for stopping by.